-Last weekend we took some family pictures.
-With a 3 year old and 1 year old, there was a pretty high probability things would be crazy… and they were.
 Isn't it amazing how family pictures seem to bring stress and tension right to the surface?
-Here are some simple things you can do to make taking family pictures a more positive experience.
+Here are 7 simple things you can do to make taking family photos a positive experience for everyone involved.

-1. Completely choose the family clothes a week or two early!
+1. Completely choose your family's clothes a week or two early!

 3. Feed everyone beforehand.

-I know that it’s the time of year when family pictures happen around dinner time because that’s when the sun is setting.
-There is the temptation to just say “let’s get these done and then we’ll eat!” but don’t do it.
 Feed everyone, including yourself, before you attempt to take family pictures.
 A hefty snack will do if you truly have dinner plans afterward, but make it something substantial and not full of sugar.
-It will make a world of difference.
-(And not with your cute clean clothes if you have messy eaters!)
+It will make a world of difference!

 4. Give yourself some padding to get ready.